lucasmdjl/aws-mocks/README.md

 ```

 ## Supported Services
-The following AWS services are currently supported and the feature to enable it:
+The following are the AWS services currently supported and the features to enable them:

 | Service                 | Feature                   |
 |-------------------------|---------------------------|